naylith/CLI-cat/README.md

 ---

-## 🐾 why CLI-Cat?
+## 🐾 why CLI-cat?
 because your terminal deserves a bit of companionship! 🐈‍⬛
-let CLI-Cat bring joy to your coding sessions.
+let CLI-cat bring joy to your coding sessions.

 made with love, naylith <3